 Ready to re-watch the Gilmore Girls?
 You might want to rethink that choice if you love Rory Gilmore.

-I loved the Gilmore Girls back in the day, I didn’t catch on as quick as other fans but once I did, I was hooked.
-I hated Jess (but now LOVE Milo Ventimiglia in This is Us, which makes Jess look a lot better these days), loved Logan (and Dean for a while), and desperately wanted to be as close with my mom as Rory was with Lorelei.
+I loved Gilmore Girls back in the day.
+From the first episode, I was hooked.
+I hated Jess (but now LOVE Milo Ventimiglia in This is Us), loved Logan (Matt Czuchry) and Dean (Jared Padalecki), and wanted to be as close with my mom as Rory (Alexis Bledel) was with Lorelei (Lauren Graham).
 Basically, I wanted to be Rory Gilmore.

 Susan Matthews, a science editor for Slate, and a former devotee of Rory Gilmore, discusses her opinions on why Rory was never a good role model to begin with.
 Her blinders finally came off… are you ready to take yours off too?